Interim Executive Tips Backed by Research

 Naps have also been proven to be beneficial for your health.
 They reduce heart risks and lead to longer and happier lives.

-Interim management and making plans in advance
+Interim Executive Tips: Making plans in advance

 People who make plans are more likely to meet their goals.
 It influences your behavior and drives you towards completing your objectives.
 A study where participants were asked to write about their Christmas holidays found that of those who made a plan ahead of time, 71 percent submitted the essay.
 Whereas, of those who didn’t create a plan, only 32 percent of participants delivered.